wikiti/pandoc-book-template/README.md

 ### Setup generic data

-Edit the *metadata.yml* file to set configuration data:
+Edit the *metadata.yml* file to set configuration data (note that it must start and end with `---`):

 ```yml
 ---